Culbas

 Culbas or Cul-bas is an historical French card game of the fishing type for three to eight players that dates to at least the 17th century.
 It is described as being "very old" and having "a great simplicity in which chance plays the biggest role."

 History

 Culbas is one of the oldest European fishing games, being recorded as early as 1658.
 The English game of Laugh and Lie Down, recorded 1515, is reckoned to be the oldest.
-The name means something like "bottom down" and refers to a player having to throw his or her hand down when unable to play.
+The name means something like "bottom down" and refers to a player having to throw their hand down when unable to play.
 An attempt by Lebrun in 1828 to change the name to Cou-bas ("neck down") failed.
 Culbas may have been the origin of the French game, Papillon, which appeared in 1725.
 Culbas appears to have died out by the end of the 19th century.

 Rules

 The following rules are based on those described by Philippe Lalanne at the Academy of Lost Games (Académie des jeux oubliés):